eliotttak/popups-file-dialog/README.md

 [![NPM downloads][npm-downloads-image]][npm-downloads-url]
 [![MIT License][license-image]][license-url]

-_This is a simple file dialog library with 0 dependencies for Windows, Linux and macOS built on a C library called [tinyfiledialogs][tinyfiledialogs]._
+_This is a simple file dialog library with 0 dependencies for Windows&reg;, Linux&reg; and macOS&reg; built on a C library called [tinyfiledialogs][tinyfiledialogs]._
 _Since it is built in C, this library is really fast, unlike any Python-based library I have seen on NPM._

 Now listen, since Node.JS cannot natively open file dialogs,  I created the CLI version of [tinyfiledialogs][tinyfiledialogs].
 After that, I built this library as a wrapper for it.
 I did consider making the [tinyfiledialogs][tinyfiledialogs] library a node addon, but that would have been too much work.
 So I went the easy way, and made the CLP version of the library.

-I recently built the lib for Windows and Linux.
+I recently built the lib for Windows&reg; and Linux&reg;.
-I haven’t had the chance to download macOS and build the library for it yet.
+I haven’t had the chance to download macOS&reg; and build the library for it yet.
-So, if you have a computer running this OS and want to help me, feel free to contribute by compiling and testing the lib/vendors/src/cli.c on macOS.
+So, if you have a computer running this OS and want to help me, feel free to contribute by compiling and testing the lib/vendors/src/cli.c on macOS&reg;.

 There’s still a lot of work to do, so feel free to contribute to this lib in general, I can really use some help.
 I am not a pro in C, so I am sure there are a lot of bugs in this lib.